mrkcass/mechanizedAI/joystick3d/readme.md

 #
 **Status**

+* September 26, 2018 - added a few more levels to the joystick and motor controller for better low and high speed control. the stick can move easily in increments of two steps or as fast as a revolution every second.
 * September/06/2018 - Motors are fixed, No more brown out!
 All motors are now enabled.
   A service was also added to start the joystick at boot.
 The problem was fixed by adjusting the voltage going the pan and tilt motors. these motors should only